arthurespartinez25/mockup-creator/README.md

    	LastName varchar(255) NOT NULL,
    	Email varchar(255) NOT NULL UNIQUE,
     );

-5.Insert a record in Users table
+4.On your "New Query", insert a record in Users table by running the command below, then click "Execute".

 	INSERT INTO Users(UserName, Password, FirstName, LastName, Email) VALUES (

     'mmiller0001',